 When training Special Ops candidates or qualified operators, there are many, many tests I have them perform to determine where their strengths and weaknesses lie.
 A SOF soldier needs to have a solid base of strength in the following: upper body pushing and pulling, single and double leg, and core; he also needs to have flexibility.
-The need to be proficient at running, rucking, swimming, and have a large aerobic engine to sustain them in these activities is paramount.
+He needs to be proficient at running, rucking, and swimming.
+Having a large aerobic engine to sustain him in these activities is paramount.
 They need to be durable, specifically in the shoulder and knee region, where so many injuries occur, many of them preventable.
 The SOF soldier should also be nimble, quick, and proficient at jumping, bounding, and sprinting.

 All of the aforementioned is necessary to endure the physical challenges presented during operations while maintaining a high level of mental clarity and focus.
 Going “into-the-black” is a weakness that is specifically weeded out during the selection process and not an option for the SOF soldier.
 SOF are most often deployed with minimal friendly forces nearby and reduced logistical support.
 A team of SOF soldiers must remain self-sustained for long periods of time under adverse conditions with little to no support.

 Absolute fitness is of a high priority and out of all the tests that I have my tactical athletes perform, my favorite “tester” workout for the SOF candidate or qualified Operator is the following: